 Looking ahead, Tevatron measurements of the W boson mass are likely to remain the world's best for the foreseeable future.
-This mass value is one of the key inputs for determining whether we have a self-consistent picture of the Standard Model, or whether the Higgs discovery already points us in the direction of new physics.
+This mass value is one of the key inputs for determining whether the Standard Model provides a self-consistent picture, or whether the Higgs discovery already points us in the direction of new physics.